ashanrath/Microsoft-Rewards-Bot/README.md

 This program will automatically complete search requests and quizzes on Microsoft Rewards!
 Search terms are the daily top searches retrieved using Google Trends' API.
 This bot runs selenium in headless mode for deployment on VPS and for increased performance on local machines.
 The bot also uses selenium's user agent options to fulfill points for all three platforms (pc, edge browser, mobile).
 100% free to use and open source.
 Code critique/feedback and contributions welcome!

-## Development
+## Features

-- Completes PC search, Edge search, Mobile search via user agents
+- Completes PC search, Edge search and Mobile search
+- Completes polls, all types of quizzes (multiple choice, click and drag and reorder), punch cards and explore dailies
 - Retrieves top daily searches via Google Trends' API
-- Completes polls, all types of quizzes (multiple choice, click and drag and reorder), punch cards and explore dailies
-- Headless mode (Confirmed working on DigitalOcean linux droplet)
+- Headless mode
 - Supports unlimited accounts via JSON.
 - Randomized search speeds
 - Logs errors and info by default, can log executed commands and search terms by changing the log level to DEBUG

-- Tested and confirmed working for U.K. (more to come!)
+## Requirements
 - Python          		[3.9](https://www.python.org/downloads/)
-- Requests        		2.25.1
+- Requests        		2.27.1
-- Selenium        		3.141.0
+- Selenium        		4.0.0b4
 - pyotp           		2.6.0
 - python-telegram-bot	13.7
 - Chrome Browser  		(Up-to-date)